wilmotha/PocketMenMove/README.md

 Though there are better and more efficent ways to make games this process taught me a lot about how the linux terminal shows data, how inputs are read by the OS, and how I could store and manimulate data to run a program.

+## Run
+Clone the project and use the make file provided.
+It only works on linux/unix, and will not work with linux subsystem for windows.
+MacOS is untested.

+## Pictures
 Below are pictures of the game in action - more can be found here [Gameplay](https://github.com/wilmotha/PocketMenMove/tree/master/game_play_photos "Gameplay Photos")

 ![](https://github.com/wilmotha/PocketMenMove/blob/master/game_play_photos/introScreen.jpg)